filecoin-project/devgrants/open-grant-proposals/IPFSpace.md

 -	Filecoin backup
 -	One-click automatic backup of the optimal node

 DataSharing:
 -	Authentication of user licenses / licensed agreement
--	File metadata can be customized and edited
--	Like coin account binding
+-	The establishment of a data metadata world
+-	Data sharing economy system is established
--	Data calibration price
+-	Data NFT trading system establishment
--	Query the content of the sharing pool
+-	Data sharing platform established
--	Pay the data with Like Coin

 DataQuery:
 - Api for User client to search self data with metadata